mdx-js/specification/readme.md

 In order to ensure a vibrant ecosystem and community, tooling needs to exist for formatting, linting, and plugins.
 This tooling requires a foundational specification and abstract syntax tree so that parsing is properly handled before transforming to JSX/Hyperscript/React/etc and potentially leveraging existing plugin ecosystems.

+[mdx-js/mdx](https://github.com/mdx-js/mdx) uses Remark to parse Markdown into an MDAST which is transpiled to MDXAST.
+This allows for the rich [unified](https://github.com/unifiedjs) plugin ecosystem to be utilized while also ensuring a more robust parsing implementation by sharing the Remark parser library.

+## How does it work?

+The MDX transpilation flow consists of six steps, ultimately resulting in JSX that can be used in React/Preact/etc.

+1. _Parse_: Text => MDAST
+1. _Transpile_: MDAST => MDXAST
+1. _Transform_: MDX/Remark plugins applied to AST
+1. _Transpile_: MDXAST => MDXHAST
+1. _Transform_: Hyperscript plugins applied to AST
+1. _Transpile_: MDXHAST => JSX

 ## MDX